U.S. warship sails through Taiwan Strait, second time in a month

 Taiwan's armed forces monitored the ship which it described as being on an "ordinary mission", the ministry added, without providing further details.

+Lt.
+Anthony Junco, a U.S. Seventh Fleet spokesman, named the ship involved as the guided-missile destroyer USS Barry, and said it had conducted a "routine Taiwan Strait transit" in accordance with international law.

+"The ship's transit through the Taiwan Strait demonstrates the U.S. commitment to a free and open Indo-Pacific.
+The U.S. Navy will continue to fly, sail and operate anywhere international law allows," he said.

-Two weeks ago a U.S. Navy guided-missile destroyer also sailed through the strait, on the same day that Chinese fighter jets drilled in waters close to the democratically-ruled island.
+Two weeks ago the USS Barry also sailed through the strait, on the same day that Chinese fighter jets drilled in waters close to the democratically-ruled island.

 Taiwan said on Thursday that a Chinese aircraft carrier group had sailed to its south through the Bashi Channel that sits between Taiwan and the Philippines and was heading east.